 The injuries that are most likely to arise are musculoskeletal disorders or (MSD’s).
 MSD’s covers a broad range of injuries to the upper or lower back.
-Any kind of damage to the tissue and joints will fall under this category.
-These injuries are caused by carrying loads that are too heavy or carrying them in an awkward and untrained fashion.
+Any damage to the tissue and joints will fall under this category.
+You can get an MSD from carrying loads that are too heavy or carrying them in an awkward and untrained fashion.
 MSD’s can also come from manual handling after a recent injury or repetitive strain on a joint.
 Manual lifting injuries specifically refer to MSD’s that occur to the legs, arms and joints around those areas.
 Injuries from lifting are caused by repetitive strain.

 It is advised to avoid potentially dangerous manual handling as feasibly possible.
-So from the point of view of the employer; therefore, you can change the process of the task to avoid moving the load or limit the moving.
+The employer should review processes and change them to avoid or limit moving a load.
 Automating or using a machine for the process is also a possible solution.

-The course is a three-hour session and will teach the delegate how to develop their manual handling techniques.
+The course is a three-hour session and will teach you how to develop your manual handling techniques.
 The course provides relevant information to understand the risks of incorrect manual handling.
-Delegates can learn how to produce a risk assessment.
-In addition, they can also learn how to make sure control measures are implemented.
+You can learn how to produce a risk assessment and how to make sure control measures are implemented.